annefried/annefried.github.io/_pages/publications.md

 2024
 ----

+Ghazaleh Haratinezhad Torbati Dragan Milchevski Patrick Grau Subhash Pujari Lukas Lange, Marc Müller and Annemarie Friedrich. <strong>AnnoCTR: A Dataset for Detecting and Linking Entities, Tactics, and Techniques in Cyber Threat Reports.</strong> In Proceedings of LREC-COLING 2024 - The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation, 2024. <i>to appear</i>

 Tim Tarsi, Heike Adel, Jan Hendrik Metzen, Dan Zhang, Matteo Finco, and Annemarie Friedrich.
 2024.
-[SciOL and MuLMS-Img: Introducing A Large-Scale Multimodal Scientific Dataset and Models for Image-Text Tasks in the Scientific Domain]().
+[SciOL and MuLMS-Img: Introducing A Large-Scale Multimodal Scientific Dataset and Models for Image-Text Tasks in the Scientific Domain](https://openaccess.thecvf.com/content/WACV2024/html/Tarsi_SciOL_and_MuLMS-Img_Introducing_a_Large-Scale_Multimodal_Scientific_Dataset_and_WACV_2024_paper.html).
 In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV).
-January 2024, Waikoloa, Hawaii. <i>to appear</i>
+January 2024, Waikoloa, Hawaii.